Friendship Trophy

 The Friendship Trophy is a football match, contested on an irregular basis by just two teams: Norwich City and Sunderland.
 The match dates back to the camaraderie forged between fans of the two clubs at the time of the 1985 Football League Cup Final that they contested.
 Norwich City won the 1985 Football League Cup Final, however at the end of the First Division Season, both teams were relegated to the Second Division.

 Mackem and Canary mingled and drank happily together.
 “The Sunderland supporters were magnificent and everyone seemed to mix, it was light-hearted and very nice,” judged Norwich manager Ken Brown after his team had lifted the trophy thanks to a Gordon Chisholm own goal.
 On the London Underground, Norwich fans sang “we won the cup”, while Sunderland’s retorted with: “we scored the goal”.

-Nowadays, the Friendship Trophy is awarded to the team with the winning aggregate score in competitive matches over the season between the two sides, and as such, Sunderland are the current holders of the trophy, having won 4-2 over the two league games in the 2017/18 EFL Championship season.
+Nowadays, the Friendship Trophy is awarded to the team with the winning aggregate score in competitive matches over the season between the two sides.

-The trophy was most recently contested in March 2023, when the teams played at Carrow Road, with Norwich carrying having a 1–0 advantage having beaten Sunderland at the Stadium of Light on 27 August 2022 in the EFL Championship, though ultimately following Sunderland's 1-0 victory at Carrow Road, the aggregate score stood at 1-1.
+The trophy was most recently contested in April 2025, when the teams played at Carrow Road in the EFL Championship.
+The match was a 0-0 draw, with Sunderland having won 2-1 at the Stadium of Light in December 2024.